ANNarchy/ANNarchy.github.io/docs/API/Projection.md

-# Projection
+# Projection class

-The module `ANNarchy.Projection` defines projections at the population level.
+The class `ANNarchy.Projection` defines projections at the population level.
 A projection is an ensemble of connections (or synapses) between a subset of a population (called the pre-synaptic population) and a subset of another population (the post-synaptic population), with a